Trajectory-based models in strong-field physics: Trajectory-based simulations of frustrated tunneling ionization

 where $\tau_{L}$ is the duration of the laser pulse.
 This scaling with the laser-atom parameters is in a good agreement with semiclassical simulations.
 In Ref.~\cite{Ortmann2018}, a semiclassical simulation was used to obtain scalings of the capture into Rydberg states, accounting for nonadiabatic effects.
 Recently, a semiclassical model and the analysis of classical trajectories were also applied to control the principal quantum numbers of neutral excited atoms \cite{Ortmann2021}.

 Formation of highly excited neutral H atoms in the interaction of hydrogen molecules with strong laser pulses is investigated in Ref.~\cite{Emma2012}.
 Therefore, the products of this interaction are an excited neutral H atom, a singly charged hydrogen ion, and a liberated electron.
 A process of this kind may be called frustrated double ionization (FDI), since only one of the two electrons of the H$_2$ molecule eventually escapes \cite{Emma2012,Emma2014}.
-In the trajectory-based approach \cite{Emma2012} the full four-body Hamiltonian of the system was propagated in time.
-It should be stressed that the previously developed 3D semiclassical model did not account for the nuclei motion.
-Moreover, a transformation to a system of ``regularized" coordinates \cite{Heggie1974} that eliminates the Coulomb singularity was applied in Ref.~\cite{Emma2012}.
+In Ref.~\cite{Emma2012}, the full four-body Hamiltonian was propagated in time using a regularization of the coordinates \cite{Heggie1974} to eliminate Coulomb singularities.
+Importantly, the previously developed 3D semiclassical model did not account for the nuclei motion.
 The ionization rate of the first electron was described by the semiclassical formula of Ref.~\cite{Ye2008}.
 The initial vibrational state of the nuclei is taken to be the ground state of the Morse potential.
 The Wigner distribution of this state was applied in order to describe the initial state of the nuclei.
-It was for the first time shown that accounting for two-electron effects is important for the understanding of all pathways leading to the formation of highly excited H atoms \cite{Emma2012}.
+These results demonstrate for the first time that accounting for two-electron effects is important for the understanding of all pathways leading to the formation of highly excited H atoms \cite{Emma2012}.
 Two such pathways were identified in Ref.~\cite{Emma2012}: the electron that is released from the molecule either escapes very quickly, or after it remains bound for several periods of the laser pulse, see Fig.~\ref{pathways}.
-It is significant that these two pathways have distinct imprints on the momentum distributions of liberated electrons.
+Notably, these two pathways have distinct imprints on the momentum distributions of liberated electrons.